 About Safari Extensions

 Safari extensions provide a way for you to add features to the Safari browser.
-You can add custom buttons to the Safari toolbar, create bars of your own, add contextual menu items, display full-page content, add menus or popovers to toolbar items, and inject scripts and style sheets into webpages.
+You can add custom buttons to the Safari toolbar, create bars of your own, add contextual menu items, display full-page content, add menus or popovers to toolbar items, and inject scripts and apply style sheets into webpages.

 At a Glance